entrostat/docker-hash-build/README.md

 This CLI can be used to reduce the number of times you "build" something unnecessarily.
 Even with cache in Docker, there is still a build time and this would reduce that time by checking if anything has changed before triggering the `docker build` command.

+The `hash-build` CLI stores a calculated hash on your Docker registry to ensure that you don't rebuild images that are already there.
+You're hash your whole repo, a few directories, and a few files to control when a rebuild is needed.

+I use [regclient](https://github.com/regclient/regclient) to copy tags to quickly "retag" things that were built so you don't need to pull images down and push them back under the new tag.
+Thanks to the contributors or [regclient](https://github.com/regclient/regclient) for this incredible tool!

+Part of the reason I built this was to ensure that I could reduce the build time, while catering for `amd64` and `arm64` builds.
+So you'll see that you can select the platform(s) you would like to build your images for, and `docker buildx` is used to create the images.
+A previous tool I created [https://github.com/entrostat/entro-ci](https://github.com/entrostat/entro-ci) is able to perform a similar function but is written using basic `docker` functionality and does not cater for `arm64` builds.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![GitHub license](https://img.shields.io/github/license/oclif/hello-world)](https://github.com/oclif/hello-world/blob/main/LICENSE)

 <!-- toc -->